About History Unfolded

 To cite specific articles from this project in a bibliography, use:

 [author name]. “[article title].” [newspaper name], [date], [edition], [section]. http://newspapers.ushmm.org/xxxx (accessed [date]).

 To cite general material from this project in a footnote or endnote:

 United States Holocaust Memorial Museum, History Unfolded: US Newspapers and the Holocaust, http://newspapers.ushmm.org, accessed on [date].

 To cite general material from this project in a bibliography, use:

 United States Holocaust Memorial Museum.
 History Unfolded: US Newspapers and the Holocaust. http://newspapers.ushmm.org.
 Accessed on [date].

-If you notice any errors in data published on this site, please notify the Community Manager immediately.
-Be sure to include a link to the entry and to identify the newspaper, date, and headline of the article in question.
+If you notice any errors in data published on this site or have a question about an article, please contact us.
+Be sure to include a link to the entry and identify the newspaper, date, and headline of the article in question.